 Still, it’s essential to mention some limitations of mobile computing to understand the technology fully.
 After all, knowing the limitations is the pathway to new improvements.

-Probably the main hindrance to mobile computing is battery consumption.
+The main hindrance is probably battery consumption.
 All mobile computers require regular charging.
 Many devices have excellent battery life, but it’s still something to monitor constantly.

 Other issues revolve around connectivity as the cellular network can be inefficient in some locations.
 The same applies to the network’s stability.

 Finally, as most of these devices are handheld, there are some physical protection constraints.
-That’s why the best mobile computers, such as the Sonim RS60, are rugged and incredibly durable.
+That’s why the best mobile computers, such as the Honeywell CT60, are rugged and incredibly durable.

-Mobile computing is a fact of the present and a definite path to the future, due largely to the fact that mobile computing technology is always evolving.
+Mobile computing is a fact of the present and a definite path to the future, due largely to the fact that technology is always evolving.

 Get in touch with Energy Electronics to learn more about which mobile computers can best suit your business needs.
 We can answer any questions you might have about our products and distribution and we’d be happy to help you find the right mobile computing device for your operation.